 If all of this is just too damn much for you, that’s okay!
 We will start with skincare 101.
 You need to cleanse, hydrate, and protect.

 A simple skincare routine can be as easy as 3 to 4 steps.
 Cleanse, tone, moisturize and of course add sunscreen for daytime.
 That’s it!
 Nail these things and then you can move on to skincare 102.

 The key is to keep your face clean and replenish moisture to ensure a healthy skin barrier.
 Without this basic routine you might suffer from clogged pores, dry skin or break outs.

 If you want a lazy girl’s skincare TL;DL version – here’s what you should do + read THIS POST on Skincare For Beginners.

 What order should you use daily skincare products in?

 Repeat after me, you do not (and should not) use every single product on this list every single day.
 Skincare is a long game, so alternate the days that you use actives.
 Aside from cleansers, moisturizers, and SPF you don’t need to use every product daily.

 If you’re still here it means that you want to know more about products and what order you should apply them in.
-So, lets discuss the best order to apply your favorite products.
-The list below will give you an idea on how to organize your everyday skincare routine.
+So, let’s discuss the best order to apply your favorite products.
+The list below will give you an idea of how to organize your everyday skincare routine.
 Your morning and evening routine will differ since your skin needs very different things when you are out and about versus when you are home safe and in bed.

 Note: You do not need to buy a ton of products.
 Skincare can get expensive really quickly, so ease into it.
 Remember, that your skin is personal so your skin may react differently to products.
 Build your skincare routine slowly, especially when using actives.